The Best Rolling Luggage for Every Type of Traveler (& Budget)

 Whether you're an overpacker or sometimes-backpacker—don't worry, we've got you.

 If there's one rule you should always follow when planning a trip, it's to choose your travel companions wisely.
-This applies to any humans you might want to explore the world with, but the sentiment is also keenly applicable to the most important travel buddy of all: your luggage.
+This applies to any humans you might want to explore the world with, but the sentiment is also keenly relevant to the most important travel buddy of all: your luggage.

 But not all rolling luggage is built the same.
 You want the kind that's durable enough to last and feels like good bang for your buck (especially if it's expensive), but you also should be looking for a spinner bag that meets your specific needs.
 That's where we come in.
 We've pulled together a list of rolling suitcases for every type of traveler, including hard- and soft-shell luggage, expandable and static designs, and both budget options and splurges.
-Whether you're an outdoor adventurer or someone who frequently flies overseas, there's no need to worry about hunting down your perfect luggage—because we've already found it for you.
+Whether you're shopping for an outdoor adventurer or someone who frequently flies overseas, there's no need to worry about hunting down the perfect luggage—because we've already found it for you.

 If you're not trying to pay more than $100 on a piece of luggage (let alone a few hundred bucks), there's no reason to spend outside fo your comfort level.
 Amazon Basics is known for its affordability, and the brand's 21-inch spinner bag is no exception on this front.
 This thing is yours for less than $75, and it's honestly a total steal for the price.
 It doesn’t use polycarbonate—an industry standard at this point—but it does feature an ABS hard shell, which is similarly super tough and scratch-resistant.
 It also boasts four spinner wheels, a telescoping handle, and a fully lined interior with a divider and three zipped pockets.
 The bag comes in a few different sizes, and can also be purchased with a combination lock.